16 Avocado Breakfast Ideas That Are Super Satisfying

 A hard-boiled egg is my usual avocado toast topping, but a few simple twists make this version feel fresh and more interesting.
-The recipe calls for fresh basil, which is always my first choice, although any herbs you have on hand will work nicely.

 A leisurely morning works best for this recipe, since the fritters take a bit of time to assemble, but one bite and all the work is worth it.
 The fritters taste kind of like fried guacamole, thanks to the cilantro and lime, while kale and quinoa offer a boost of protein.